wareya/BBAE/design.md

 { packed align.8 i.8 f.4 i.4 }
 ```

-i.8 specifies a span of 8 bytes that have integer likeness.
+`i.8` specifies a span of 8 bytes that have integer likeness. `f.8` specifies a span of 8 bytes that have floating-point likeness.
+The dot is to ensure that the byte count number is not confused as being a bit count number.

 Likeness is only used at function call boundaries.
 Some ABIs require knowing whether a given chunk of an aggregate contains floats, and if so, how many.